zwang695/alexa-skills-list/README.md

 *Alexa, ask BrickBot to get available sets in twenty sixteen*

-Crazy about collecting LEGO? sets?
+Crazy about collecting LEGO® sets?
 Get the latest updates on available sets, set details, themes, and sub-theme from Brick Bot.
 Try it out now!

 ***